Roster: Company K, 47th Regiment, Pennsylvania Volunteers

-Still others were captured and held as prisoners of war, several of whom died while being held at the Confederate Army’s prison camp at Salisbury, North Carolina.
-In addition, another member of the 47th ended up at the Rebels’ version of Hell – the Andersonville prison in Georgia.
+Still others were captured and held as prisoners of war, several of whom died while being held at the notorious Confederate Army prison camp at Salisbury, North Carolina.
+In addition, another member of the 47th ended up at the Rebels’ version of Hell—the Andersonville prison in Georgia.
 Sergeant William Fry of Company C survived long enough to be released and sent home to Pennsylvania only to die in Sunbury, Pennsylvania a few short months falling ill while confined as a POW.

-Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
+Following these major engagements, the 47th was ordered to Camp Russell near Winchester, where they remained from November through most of December.
 On 4 November 1864, Corporal George J. Scherer was promoted to the rank of Sergeant.

 Rested and somewhat healed, the 47th was then ordered to outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia.
 Private Christian F. Weiland (alternate spelling: “Wieland”) was promoted to the rank of Assistant Surgeon on 13 December.
 Two days later, Private William Schearer became another member of Company K to be discharged on a Surgeon’s Certificate of Disability.